THE ART OF TRAVEL

 by Jay Koka, © 2015

-"In big tropical cities like Bangkok, they are the ubiquitous Taxi.
-But closer examination like that required while doing this painting has shown me that first they are very different from each other and second that they perform an immense number of jobs.
-For example, in the painting there are a number of Taxi's but there are also a couple of "freight" Tuks, sort of like small transport trucks that carry everything that can possibly be strapped, balance or wedged into their somewhat limited space.
-The 3rd and 7th from the left are "transport-Tuks"."
+In big tropical cities like Bangkok, tuk-tuks are the ubiquitous Taxi.
+Closer examination shows that first they are very different from each other and second that they perform an immense number of jobs.
+For example, in the painting there are a number of Taxi's but there are also a couple of "freight" tuks, sort of like small transport trucks that carry everything that can possibly be strapped, balance or wedged into their somewhat limited space.
+The 3rd and 7th from the left are "transport-Tuks".
+Jay Koka, "I came across this group of Tuks in Bangkok at what could best be described as a "tuk- stop", a watering hole for the locals."

 Old Propaganda Posters by Jay Koka